fairscript/interact/Roadmap.md

 # Roadmap

-## v0.11.1
-- Column aggregation in subselects

 ## v0.11.2
 - HAVING

 ## v0.12
-- Joins of up to five tables

-## v0.13
 - not equal to, IS NULL, IS NOT NULL
 - Booleans, NOT

+## v0.13
+- Joins of up to five tables

 ## v0.14
 - Dates